 However, it is possible that the Linux distribution you want to boot supports booting from the ISO file.
 From the main menu of Grub2, press the

-j key to access the “Boot Linux from ISO” menu.
+j key to access the “Boot from ISO, WIM, IMG, VHD and IMA files” menu.
 If the ISO file is supported here, you do not need to use the PartIMG Mapper menu.

 This menu is only visible on USB.
 If you want to use on HDD, please create a file named FORCEHDD in folder /AIO/Tools.

 First, you need to copy all the PartIMG and ISO files into the /AIO/Files/PartIMG folder.
-File name can not exceed 44 characters.
 Next, you need defrag for this folder, I use Defraggler Portable to do this.

 Now just boot into Grub2 in Legacy BIOS mode and access the PartIMG Mapper menu.
 Press the